shrutiprakashgupta/QFlow-for-RTL2GDSII/README.md

     ```

 ## Physical Design with QFlow
 Once the RTL design and debugging is complete, the physical design procedure is performed with QFlow.
-To achieve this, store
-the RTL file(s) in the `/home/work/input/` directory.
-In case of multiple files, add a `.fl` file listing all of them in hierarchical
+To achieve this, store the RTL file(s) in the `/home/work/input/` directory.
+In case of multiple files, add a `.fl` file listing all of them in hierarchical order. </br>
-order. </br>
 A `qflow.tcl` script is included in the `/home/work` directory which automates the flow and can be modified as per the requirement.
-Make sure to enable/disable the various steps (like synth, place, route, drc, lvs, etc.) from this script as needed, and also to
-specify parameters for special flavoured RTL2GDSII flow.
+Make sure to specify parameters for special flavoured RTL2GDSII flow.
 The structure of this tcl script is explained below.

 ### qflow.tcl Script Structure
-1. Command line arguments
+1. __Command line arguments__

     The top module name & technology to be used are provided to the tcl script as command-line arguments.
-Here, the file containing the
-    top module should ideally be named as <top_module>.v or <top_module>.sv and in case of multiple files <top_module>.fl should also be
+Here, the file containing the top module should ideally be named as <top_module>.v or <top_module>.sv and in case of multiple files <top_module>.fl should also be included.

-    included.
-2. Directory structure creation
+2. __Directory structure creation__

     The script performs a sanity check for the availability of input directory & RTL.
-It then creates the output directory with
-    the <top_module> name and the `source`, `synthesis` & `layout` directories inside it.
-This is required for proper log and output
-    dumping from QFlow, otherwise everything will be dumped in a common file and will be difficult to manage.
+It then creates the output directory with the <top_module> name and the `source`, `synthesis` & `layout` directories inside it.
+This is required for proper log and output dumping from QFlow, otherwise everything will be dumped in a common file and will be difficult to manage.

-3. qflow_vars.sh file creation
+3. __qflow_vars.sh file creation__

     QFlow requires the presence of qflow_vars.sh file specifying the various directories (including RTL, technology files & output).
-This is
-    created through the tcl script.
+This is created through the tcl script.

-4. project_vars.sh file creation
+4. __project_vars.sh file creation__

     This file is used by QFlow to run a specified flavour of physical design.
-In simpler words, it can be used to provide extra
-    parameters to different tools (like Yosys, Qrouter & others).
-The tcl script writes this file and contains several variables
-    controlling the values being dumped in `project_vars.sh` file.
-Supporting all of these variables through command-line would not
-    be easily manageable & thus they are defined inside the `qflow.tcl` script itself.
+In simpler words, it can be used to provide extra parameters to different tools (like Yosys, Qrouter & others).
+The tcl script writes this file and contains several variables controlling the values being dumped in `project_vars.sh` file.
+Supporting all of these variables through command-line would not be easy to manage & thus they are defined inside the `qflow.tcl` script itself.
 They can be modified as required. </br>
-    The following section explains the parameters in this file, for better understanding of the flexibility provided by QFlow.
+    The [following section](https://github.com/shrutiprakashgupta/QFlow-for-RTL2GDSII#project_varssh-file-structure) explains the parameters in this file, for better understanding of the flexibility provided by QFlow.

-5. Execution
+5. __Execution__

+    ```tclsh
+    tclsh qflow.tcl <top_module> <tech_node>
+    # example : tclsh qflow.tcl map9v3 osu035
+    ```
+    The qflow.tcl script runs `qflow <top_module>` command at the end, which creates a file `qflow_exec.sh` in the `output_dir`.
+User can move to the output_dir after executing qflow.tcl & uncomment one command at a time in the `qflow_exec.sh` file to step through the processes.
+Use the following command

+    ```tcsh
+    tcsh qflow_exec.sh
+    ```

+6. __RTL2GDSII Flow Steps__

+    I am adding the paths for script files for quick reference (to understand the interface of each tool)
+    1. **Synthesis** (/usr/local/share/qflow/scripts/yosys.sh)
+    2. **Placement** (/usr/local/share/qflow/scripts/graywolf.sh)
+    3. **Prelayout** STA (/usr/local/share/qflow/scripts/vesta.sh)
+    4. **Routing** (/usr/local/share/qflow/scripts/qrouter.sh)
+    5. **Postlayout** STA (/usr/local/share/qflow/scripts/vesta.sh) with extra flag -d
+    6. **Migration** (/usr/local/share/qflow/scripts/magic_db.sh) used to extract the circuit in Magic and Ngspice formats.
+By default the abstract view is created, i.e. all cells and subcells are shown as boxes with i/o pins, while their internal circuitary is not shown.
+    7. **Design Rule Check** (/usr/local/share/qflow/scripts/magic_drc.sh) the script dump at stdout shows drc = num, where num is the number of drc violations.
+    8. **Layout vs Schematic Check** (/usr/local/share/qflow/scripts/netgen_lvs.sh) currently it only performs pin-to-pin mtching.
+    9. **GDS Generation** (/usr/local/share/qflow/scripts/magic_gds.sh) generates GDS file
+    10. **Clean up** (/usr/local/share/qflow/scripts/cleanup.sh)
+    11. **Open Magic View** (/usr/local/share/qflow/scripts/magic_view.sh)

+7. __Step by Step Execution__

+    1. Yosys creates a `<top_module>.ys` module in the `output_dir/source` folder.
+Any changes or addition to the synthesis commands can be made in this file and synthesis can be rerun with these settings.
+    2. Graywolf can be provided with a file `<top_module>.cel2` in `output_dir/layout` folder, which holds the pin placement hints.
+A sample file is provided in the `input` directory here.
+For more information check [this link](http://opencircuitdesign.com/qflow/tutorial.html#Pins).
+    3. It is always a good idea to run placement & routing without pin constraints (or hint) file first and then rerun with it.
+This helps in making sure that no errors occur due to overconstraint on pin placements.
+    4. STA (Static Timing Analysis) is performed twice, once after placement and then after routing.
+The difference between both of these cases is that the previous one is just for sanity check.
+However, once routing is performed, the delays of cells and wires used for routing is also added.
+This gives higher accuracy in the timing details.
+    5. Two important components to be monitored in the STA reports are - maximum frequency at which design would work, and wether the design meets hold timings.
+In case it does not meet hold timings, additional buffers need to be added in failing design routes.
+    6. QFlow uses vesta for STA, and itself generates the delay files (spef & sdf files) consulting the verilog netlist and the technology files.
+The extra flag `-d` provided to vesta directs it to use annotated delay values while performing the timing analysis.
+    7. The mazimum frequency would decrease in post_sta report as compared to the sta report, due to additional delay from the routing components.

 ### project_vars.sh File Structure
 1. Flow Options